 Evaluate branched target processes

 The funnel or target process analysis is about mapping specific steps that lead to a defined goal.
-In this way, it is possible to find out how many users successfully go through the individual steps and at which point or at which step the most abandonments occur and thus consequently the greatest leverage for optimisation exists.
+This makes it possible to find out how many users successfully complete the individual steps and at which point or at which step the most abandonments occur, thus providing the greatest leverage for optimization.

 A simple target process could be:

-So far so simple in terms of set-up and analysis.
-However, it becomes more complicated in the following two scenarios:
+So far so simple to set up and analyze.
+Things get more complicated in the following two scenarios:

-1. Steps can be skipped between the beginning and the end of the process.
+1. steps can be skipped between the start and end of the process

-In the e-commerce ordering process, for example, the steps fan out depending on whether the order is placed as a new customer, an existing customer or as a guest, or depending on the payment method (e.g. express checkout via Paypal & Co.).
-In this case, the analysis must distinguish between users who jump from one step to the next or skip a step and immediately switch to the next.
-Jumps must not be counted as cancellations!
+In the eCommerce ordering process, for example, the steps vary depending on whether the order is placed as a new customer, existing customer or guest, or depending on the payment method (e.g. express checkout via Paypal & Co.).
+In this case, the analysis must differentiate between users who jump from one step to the next or who skip one step and immediately switch to the next.
+Overjumps must not be counted as aborts!

-2. Different process entries lead to the same process end.
+2. different process beginnings lead to the same process end

 For example, several entry pages could lead to the same form:

-The challenge here is to be able to distinguish between the entry pages in the subsequent steps, i.e.:
+The challenge here is to be able to differentiate between the entry pages in the subsequent steps, i.e:

-What is the conversion rate from entry page 1 to the form and submission versus entry page 2 to the form and submission.
+What is the conversion rate from entry page 1 to the form and submit versus entry page 2 to the form and submit?

 The solution for both scenarios: the skip option

-In order to be able to correctly record and evaluate both cases, there are the skip settings when configuring website target processes:
+In order to be able to record and evaluate both cases correctly, there are skip settings in the configuration of website target processes:

-Skipping should be allowed for the eCommerce order process, but not for the fanned-out analysis according to entry pages.
+Skipping should be allowed for the eCommerce order process, but not for the split analysis by entry pages.
 If skipping is prevented, target pages and events can also be assigned to several processes as steps.

-Funnel or target process analyses are very useful for identifying potential for conversion optimisation. etracker Analytics offers a very powerful tool for this, both for simple and complicated paths to conversion.
+Funnel or target process analyses are very useful for identifying potential for conversion optimization. etracker Analytics offers a very powerful tool for both simple and complicated paths to conversion.